NVIDIA-AI-IOT/jetbot/README.md

 ## Get involved

 We really appreciate any feedback related to JetBot, and also just enjoy seeing what you're working on!
 There is a growing community of Jetson Nano and JetBot users.
-It's easy to get involved involved...
+It's easy to get involved...

 <!--* Join the [chat server](https://discord.gg/Ady6NtF)-->
 * Ask a question and discuss JetBot related topics on the [JetBot GitHub Discussions](https://github.com/NVIDIA-AI-IOT/jetbot/discussions)